Thailand

 Comment on the level of risk:

-Thailand: Current assessment preliminary - local review recommended Work can be done with caution if there are no explicit prohibitions Country extradition risk is medium - Serious case requests from the US and ASEAN countries are possible.
+Thailand: Current assessment is provisional - a local check is recommended.
+It is possible to work with caution unless there are clear prohibitions.
+Risk of extradition to the country is medium - serious case inquiries from the US and ASEAN countries are possible.

 Gambling in the country

-Despite iGaming's total ban and cultural barriers in the country's gambling sector, online gambling has become a major entertainment for many Thais.
+Despite a complete ban on iGaming and cultural barriers in the country's gambling sector, online gambling has become a major pastime for many Thais.

-Therefore, underground gambling establishments that have been operating in the state for a long time (police have repeatedly uncovered such organizations in the most unusual places, including zoos and football stadiums) have become even more widespread amid the increase in criminal online gambling schemes and the growth of illegal gambling platforms.
+Therefore, underground gambling establishments, which have been operating in the state for a long time (police have repeatedly uncovered such organizations in the most unusual places, including zoos and soccer stadiums), have become even more common amid the increase in criminal online gambling schemes and the growth of illegal gambling platforms.

-It is known that from October 1, 2023 to March 5 of this year, the government blocked over 25 thousand gambling sites.
-In addition, it was revealed that well-known influencers were actively involved in the illegal industry, such as the Thai boxer Sutthiwat, who advertised illegal gambling sites on Facebook, the Thai beauty queen from Ratchaburi province, also involved in advertising illegal gambling, and blogger Chutimu, known as Soda, who managed the illegal gambling site Zigma911 with a turnover of more than $112.8 million.
+It is known that from October 1, 2023 to March 5 this year, the government blocked more than 25 thousand gambling sites.
+In addition, it was revealed that well-known influencers such as Thai boxer Sutthiwat, who advertised illegal gambling sites on Facebook, Thai beauty queen from Ratchaburi province, also involved in advertising illegal gambling, and blogger Chutimu, known as Soda, who ran illegal gambling site Zigma911 with a turnover of more than $112.8 million, are actively involved in the illegal industry.

-Of course, authorities are fighting illegal operators and gambling-related crime.
-However, tough laws in the gambling sector are helping many Thais become actively involved in illegal iGaming.
+Undoubtedly, the authorities are fighting illegal operators and gambling-related crime.
+However, strict laws in the gambling sector contribute to the fact that many Thais are actively involved in illegal iGaming.

 However, the Thai government recently announced the legalization of land-based casinos, scheduled to launch in 2025.
-The tourism infrastructure initiative is expected to increase the state's attractiveness in China and India, which together accounted for 33% visitors to Thailand in 2019.
+The initiative to improve tourism infrastructure is expected to boost the state's appeal in China and India, which together accounted for 33% visitors to Thailand in 2019.

 The future of the country's gambling laws remains an intriguing prospect.
-Although the current position is conservative, the economic potential of the iGaming sector may impact upcoming legislative reforms.
-However, the legalization of online casinos in the country is not currently being considered.
+Although the current stance is conservative, the economic potential carried by the iGaming sector may influence the upcoming legislative reforms.
+However, the legalization of online casinos in the country is not currently under consideration.

-However, any potential changes are likely to be carefully analyzed over a long period of time, as the issue of legalizing land-based gambling establishments has been discussed by authorities for more than 10 years.
+Nevertheless, any potential changes are likely to be carefully analyzed for a long time, as the legalization of land-based gambling establishments has been discussed by the authorities for more than 10 years.

 Population

-The country's population is about 72 million people.
-Currently, 52.8% Thai residents live in cities, with more than 10 million citizens living in the country's capital, Bangkok.
+The population of the country is about 72 million people.
+Currently, 52.8% of Thailand's residents live in urban areas, with more than 10 million citizens living in the capital, Bangkok.

-In recent decades, the state has been experiencing a slowdown in population growth.
-The reasons for this are improved access to education and an increase in the quality of life.
-As a result, the average age of the population is increasing, indicating the aging of the nation.
+In recent decades, the state has experienced a slowdown in population growth.
+The reasons for this are improved access to education and increased quality of life.
+As a result, the average age of the population is increasing, which indicates the aging of the nation.

 • people from 0 to 14 years old - 19.9%

-The literacy rate (citizens can read and write) among the adult population (over 15 years old) is 96%, among young people (from 15 to 24 years old) - 98%.
+The literacy rate (citizens can read and write) among adults (over 15 years old) is 96% and among youth (15 to 24 years old) is 98%.

 The main ethnic nation of the state is the Thais, who form about 80% of the total population.
-Second place is occupied by the Chinese, the bulk of whom are concentrated in big cities.
+The second place is occupied by the Chinese, the bulk of whom are concentrated in large cities.

-Thailand's English language proficiency rate among the population is less than 27%.
-For the most part, English is common in major cities (Bangkok, Nonthaburi, Pattaya and others).
+The level of English proficiency in Thailand among the population is less than 27%.
+For the most part, English is spoken in major cities (Bangkok, Nonthaburi, Pattaya and others).

-Religion: 93% residents practice Buddhism, approximately 5% - practice Islam (mainly in the southern regions of the country), brought by Arab merchants and Malay settlers, 2% - atheists, Christians and Hindus.
+Religion: 93% of the inhabitants practice Buddhism, about 5% practice Islam (mostly in the southern regions of the country) brought by Arab merchants and Malay migrants, 2% are atheists, Christians and Hindus.

 Major cities: Bangkok (capital), Nonthaburi, Pattaya, Surat Thani, Lampang.

-Thailand's level of economic inequality is not egregious, it is even below the global average.
-However, about 6% residents are below the poverty line, which in the case of Thailand means incomes of less than $82 per person per month.
-In agriculture, one in ten people are classified as such.
+The level of economic inequality in Thailand cannot be called egregious, it is even lower than the world average.
+However, about 6% people are below the poverty line, which in the case of Thailand means an income of less than $82 per person per month.
+In agriculture, about one in ten people fall into this category.

-Thailand's multidimensional poverty rate is 0.5% higher than the monetary poverty rate, with people in this category experiencing shortages of basic needs such as water, electricity, education and health care.
+Thailand's multidimensional poverty rate is 0.5% higher than the monetary poverty rate: people in this category lack basic needs such as water, electricity, education and health care.

 The unemployment rate in the country is 1.02%.